You’ve got a name in mind for your business, project, or side hustle. The next step is simple: find out if it’s available to register.

 Which TLD should you choose?

 That ending does more than you might think.
-For example, a .co.uk feels local and familiar in the UK, while .com carries a more global feel.
+A .co.uk feels local and familiar in the UK, while .com carries a more global feel.

-But beyond those, there’s a whole world of newer extensions worth considering.
-For instance, .ai has become popular with tech and AI-focused projects, .shop works well for ecommerce, and something like .studio or .agency can tell people exactly what you do before they’ve even visited your site.
+Beyond those, there’s a whole world of newer extensions worth considering. .ai has become popular with tech and AI-focused projects, .shop works well for ecommerce, and something like .studio or .agency can tell people exactly what you do before they’ve even visited your site.

 Once you’ve got a name in mind, you can easily do a quick domain search to check it’s available.
 If it is, you can move fast to domain registration before someone else takes it.